stormchaserroleplaying/stormchaserRPG/Introduction/Creation/Background/index.md

 Once you've chosen your character's species, it’s time to establish what their past looks like.
 Your character also needs a name.
 Spend a few minutes thinking about what they look like and how they behave.
 [Character Details](https://stormchaserroleplaying.com/stormchaserRPG/Backgrounds/CharacterDetails/) contains helpful information for fleshing out your character’s physical appearance and personality traits.

 Your character's [background](https://stormchaserroleplaying.com/stormchaserRPG/Backgrounds/) describes where they came from, their original occupation and their place in the world.
 The mechanical benefits of a background are:
-* +2 to single mental attribute that you consider your character to have developed as a result of this background.
+* 2x +1 (stackable) to mental attributes that you consider your character to have developed as a result of this background.
 * A background feature, which is a unique benefit based on your character's background.
 * A package of starting equipment that your character possesses from their previous occupation.
 * 10 character points to spend on background talents, skills, tools or languages, as described below.